-- The ability to use, understand and compile workbooks, data sheets, and logs. - The use of the video and digital for recording inspection data. - How to recognise typical anomalies, and an understanding of "criteria of nonconformance". - Video tape recording: The need for accurate video introductions, (text and verbal), and text headers.
-The use of pipetracker, cross profiler, sonar and navigation displays overlaid onto the video recording.
+- The ability to use, understand and compile workbooks, data sheets, and logs. - The use of digital video for recording visual inspection data.

+- Video recording: The need for accurate video introductions, (text and verbal), and text headers.
+The use of pipe-tracker, cross profiler, sonar and navigation displays overlaid onto the video recording.
 The appropriate use of lighting and cameras.
-The set up and correct colour balancing of cameras and VCRs - Video tape commentaries: Video introductions, (text and verbal.
+The set up and correct colour balancing of cameras and DVRs. - Video commentaries: Video introductions, (text and verbal).
 The need to adequately explain the subject of the NDT/inspection.
 The requirement to explain any changes in orientation or position or component layout that may cause confusion.
-The need to comment on any NDT or inspection or operational factors that effect the NDT/inspection task.
-The need to adequately report the findings of the NDT/inspection, and any other points of likely interest. - Video editing and dubbing skills.

-- The usage and methods for setting-up video overlay units. - The skills and ability necessary to direct inspections by ROV in real time. - Methods of setting up identification markers and recognition of the need for fixed repeatable reference/datum points.
+The need to comment on any NDT or inspection or operational factors that affect the NDT/inspection task.
+The need to adequately report the findings of the NDT/inspection, and any other points of likely interest. - Video editing and dubbing skills. - The usage and methods for setting-up video overlay units. - The skill and ability necessary to direct inspections. - Understanding of and recognition of the need for fixed repeatable location/orientation references.

-The principles of detailed report writing, including:
+The principles of reporting, including:

-- The ability to develop report formats, manually or with the aid of a computer, including logs and demonstrate an ability to use visual aids such as digital photographs, video grabs,, histograms and pie charts etc. - Typical report types. - Typical methods of reporting routine data and anomalies. - The ability to prepare a report from inspection data, manually and with the aid of a computer. - The importance of using standard terminology and the necessity for good communication. - The need for accuracy, consistency, simplicity, clarity and a methodical approach in all recording and data processing including report writing, daily report preparation and the completion of logs etc. - The importance of using the correct component identification and location reference systems when inspecting and reporting on structures and pipelines. - An understanding and ability to read engineering drawings and produce inspection drawings and sketches manually or with the aid of a computer.
+- The ability to develop report formats, manually or with the aid of a computer, including logs, and demonstrate an ability to use visual aids such as digital images and tabulated data. - Report Types: - Daily - Anomaly - Field - Detailed - Final - Typical methods of reporting routine data and anomalies. - The ability to prepare a report from inspection data. - The importance of using standard terminology and the necessity for good communication. - The need for accuracy, consistency, simplicity, clarity and a methodical approach in all recording and data processing including report writing, daily report preparation and the completion of logs. - The importance of using the correct component identification and location reference systems when inspecting and reporting on structures and pipelines. - An understanding and ability to read engineering drawings and produce inspection drawings and sketches. - Completion status/scope of work progress.